Journal of Cell Science

 Dartmouth Digital Commons Citation

 Durrwang, Ulrike; Fujita-Becker, Setsuko; Erent, Muriel; and Kull, F. Jon, "Dictyostelium Myosin-IE Is a Fast Molecular Motor Involved in Phagocytosis" (2006).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 1739.